-At this present time, we do not use temporary staff and have no plans to do so.
+The use of temporary staff is minimal, and we have no plans to extend it.
 If this changes we will carry out all necessary due diligence and use reputable recruiters.

 Dignity at work policy

 KPM (UK) is committed to provide a work environment where all employees are treated fairly, equally and decently.